farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 # Character Creation | Charge SRD

+## Details

 Characters are defined by descriptive traits called `details`.
 Each character usually have between 2-5 details to highlight who they are, and what is important about them.

-## Details

 > #### Designer Choice: Choose or Adapt
 >
 > When creating a new character, define their:
 >
-> - `Concept`: elevator-pitch of the character.
+> - `Concept`: an elevator-pitch version of who the character is.
-> - `Appearance`: what the character looks like.
+> - `Appearance`: what the character looks like, what they wear, etc.
 > - `Ties`: relations that the character has with certain people or organizations.

 ## Actions

-To decide how good characters are at doing things, PCs assign points to the following action list:
+When a PC needs to overcome an obstacle, they use one of their `actions`.

 > #### Designer Choice: Choose or Adapt
 >